OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/01-Testing_for_Reflected_Cross_Site_Scripting.md

 ![XSS Example 2](images/XSS_Example2.png)\
 *Figure 4.7.1-3: XSS Example 2*

-This will cause the user, clicking on the link supplied by the tester, to download the file malicious.exe from a site he controls.
+This will cause the user, clicking on the link supplied by the tester, to download the file `malicious.exe` from a site they control.

 ### Bypass XSS Filters